blackliner/epsolar-exporter/README.md

 # epsolar-exporter
 A prometheus exporter based on https://github.com/Salamek/epsolar-tracer

+Uses poetry as the package manager for this python based project.
+Available as service, manual execution or through docker.

 ## use as a systemd service

 run `install.sh` to run as a service